davidmattice/Usefull_Documentation/unifi/README.md

 ## Migrating Self Hosted Controller to a new Device

-1. If using remote access, verify it is working first
+1. If using remote access, verify it is working first (see connection issue below)
 2. Download a backup file front the active conroller
-3. Install and start the new controller
+3. Install and start the new controller (see optional docker instructions below)
 4. Restore the backup file
 5. Verify device show, but are offline
 6. Verify controller shows on remote access site - unifi.ui.com